haicku/starter-app/README.md

 The focus of this repo is to offer as start point for multipurpose web apps based on login & crud operations over resources.

+# Overview

+ - Contains Firebase configured and working in the messages feature.
 For a quick start:

 ```bash